-Mercedes are the most successful engine manufacturers at the circuit, with their engines winning here ten times.
+Mercedes is the most successful engine manufacturer at the circuit, with their engines winning here ten times.

 Benetton, McLaren, Ferrari, Red Bull and Mercedes have all taken back-to-back wins at Suzuka.
 Red Bull’s 2022 victory ended a streak of six consecutive Japanese Grand Prix wins for Mercedes – the longest ever winning streak for a team at the track.

 Verstappen holds the record for biggest Suzuka win margin